choptastic/qdate/README.markdown

 The current implementation of qdate's date arithmetic returns Unixtimes.

-There are 8 functions for date arithmetic:
+There are 8 main functions for date arithmetic:

 	+ `add_seconds(Seconds, Date)`
 	+ `add_minutes(Minutes, Date)`